yourbestregard/AzmunaasToolbox/README.md

 - My Device is Oppo Find X8 Ultra (yourbestregard)

 If the module I created is useful for you and you want to use the program code, then I give you permission.
 However, if you want.. add my name to the credit section, thanks^^

+# List of modules that use my program code:
+- Yurikey Manager (dpejoh, Yurii0307)